jianshen92/digital-garden/content/blog/Echoing Gifts.md

 ## So..
 Who Am I?

-I'm someone who has worked in the tech space and is forever thankful for those who aided my journey without expecting anything in return.
+I'm someone who has worked a little in the tech space and is forever thankful for those who aided my journey without expecting anything in return.